Welcome to Newark Golf Club; close to both the historic town of Newark and City of Lincoln.

 Please click here to see our on course etiquette.

 All members and visitors are reminded that they should be properly dressed in acceptable attire at all times on the Golf Course and the Practice Ground.
 Members are responsible for their guests being appropriately dressed.
 These dress standards are in place at the members' request.

 a) Gentlemen must wear shirts at all times; tucked into the waistband

-b) Football type shirts, shirts with slogans, or shirts without collars or sleeves are not acceptable in the Clubhouse or on the Golf Course.
+b) Football type shirts, shirts with slogans, or shirts without collars or sleeves are not acceptable on the Golf Course.

 c) No trainers, plimsolls or flip flops, blue denim jeans, blue denim jackets, camouflage trousers, jogging suits, shell suits (or similar), are allowed on the Golf Course.

 d) Knee length shorts may be worn.
 Combat, abbreviated or camouflage shorts will not be allowed in any circumstances.

 e) Knee length socks, sports socks or trainer socks may be worn with shorts.

 f) Caps must not be worn with peaks reversed or trousers tucked into socks.

 The principle applied is that if it can be purchased in a golf shop, it can be worn on the course.